 The structure of the Collaborative Program in Counseling Psychology at The University of Akron is one of its distinctive characteristics.
 Only one of the approximately 70 other APA-accredited programs in the U.S. have adopted the strategy of combining resources from two colleges and departments in order to offer a doctoral program in Counseling Psychology (i.e., University of Maryland).
 The University of Akron's choice to structure its program in this way allows us to follow an apprenticeship model which provides solid generalist training in Counseling Psychology to students of diverse backgrounds while at the same time using resources very efficiently and providing a breadth of expertise that is unusual in most APA-accredited Counseling Psychology programs.

 These strengths of the Collaborative Program in Counseling Psychology have been recognized by external organizations in a number of ways.
 The Collaborative Program has been accredited by American Psychological Association since 1990, getting the maximum period allowed in the last two accreditation reviews.
-Program graduates who sit for licensure earned scores on the EPPP exam that ranked fifth in the nation for Counseling Psychology programs during the most recent reporting period (1997-2003).
-Additionally, two recent articles in The Counseling Psychologist (Buboltz et al., 2005 and Diegelman et al. 2005) reported that the program ranks third in the country in terms of its research productivity, and a 2007 survey reported in the Chronicle of Higher Education (January 12, 2007) indicated that the Collaborative Program ranked fifth in the country based on a multidimensional index of faculty scholarly productivity.
+Program graduates who sit for licensure earned scores on the EPPP exam that ranked fifth in the nation for Counseling Psychology programs during the reporting period 1997-2003.
+Additionally, two articles in The Counseling Psychologist (Buboltz et al., 2005 and Diegelman et al. 2005) reported that the program ranks third in the country in terms of its research productivity, and a 2007 survey reported in the Chronicle of Higher Education (January 12, 2007) indicated that the Collaborative Program ranked fifth in the country based on a multidimensional index of faculty scholarly productivity.

 In sum, the Collaborative Program in Counseling Psychology at The University of Akron is distinctive in that it uses an apprenticeship model to provide solid generalist training in Counseling Psychology to students of diverse backgrounds.
 This training involves much more direct instruction and supervision by Counseling Psychology faculty than is true in some other Counseling Psychology programs, and consequently students interact with professional role models extensively throughout their training.
 Further, due to its collaborative nature, the broad and deep resources of the two host departments provide students with opportunities to develop various specialty interests.